 While there are many options to choose from, and it is very durable, expect to pay more for these benefits.

-However, it is a flooring that stands up well to the moisture and humidity in a bathroom.
+However, stone tile stands up well to the moisture and humidity in a bathroom.
 So, it is a good, long-term investment in your home.

 - Easy to install.